Read this post to learn how you can find out the name of the Shopify theme an online store uses and what benefits it can bring you.

 Since the majority of people are visually oriented, text alone often falls short in persuading online visitors to make a purchase.
 Low-quality, heavy images can also discourage consumers from shopping online.
 Only well-captured, properly processed, and high-quality visuals can enhance engagement and positively influence sales.

 For many e-commerce businesses top-notch images are vital for survival.
 These might include photo stocks, where images themselves are the product and need to be presented in the best possible way.

 When considering image quality and loading speed for online stores, three things stand out:

-- The e-commerce system itself.
+- The e-commerce platform.

 Shopify: An Image-Friendly System

-✦ Thumbnails.
-These tiny images normally serve as product group indicators.
-They are very useful from the UX perspective but can be a performance sinker on certain e-commerce systems.
-Shopify, however, ensures that thumbnails don’t affect loading speed out of the box.
+These small images usually act as product group indicators.
+They’re useful from a UX perspective but can slow down performance on some e-commerce systems.
+Shopify, however, ensures that thumbnails don’t affect loading speed.

 DIY Image Optimization for Shopify Stores